bluelightning32/coq-overload/readme.md

 ## Declaring an overloadable notation

-Import the `SigId` module and the `Binary` module that assists in declaring overloaded binary notations.
+Import the `SigId` module, which is needed to instantiate the other overload modules.
+Import the `Binary` module that assists in declaring overloaded binary notations.
 Note that currently only binary notations (notations with 2 operands) are supported.
 It would be possible to support operations with different numbers of operands, I have not because I cannot think of good examples of how they would be used.
 ```
 Require Import Overload.SigId.
 Require Import Overload.Binary.